Why It Works

 - Steaming the eggs in broth keeps them nice and tender.

-I admit: The idea of soggy fried food doesn't sound so great at first, but there are a host of Japanese dishes that involve just that and end up with really unique textures and flavors.
+I admit: The idea doesn't sound so great when you describe it like that, but these dishes all end up with really unique textures and flavors.
 Frying drives off excess moisture from batters and breadings, which leaves behind plenty of open spaces to absorb flavorful liquids.
+Mexican chiles rellenos use a similar concept.
 Not sold?
 Well, an easy way to dip your feet into the world of fried-then-soaked foods is katsudon, a dish made with leftover chicken katsu or pork tonkatsu simmered with eggs in a soy-dashi broth, then served over a bowl of rice.

 1/3 cup (80ml) dashi, or 1/3 cup (80ml) water mixed with 3/4 teaspoon Hondashi